IILLC/woocommerce-subscription-access-control-demo/README.md

 ## Access Logic

-Access is granted if the current user meets at least one of the following conditions:
+Access is granted if the current user is logged in and meets at least one of the following conditions:

 - Has an active subscription matching the configured product ID
 - Has the required Memberium tag